 Even for those who did receive assistance, the amount was far less than the minimum they’d need to to stave off hardship — like hunger, homelessness, and utility cut-offs.

-TANF benefit levels for a family of three, as of 2010, were less than 30% of the Federal Poverty Level (FPL) in all but eight states — and above 50% in none.14
+TANF benefit levels for a family of three, as of 2013, were less than 30% of the poverty line in 33 states and the District of Columbia — and above 50% in none.

-In Oregon, Massachusetts and New York, a single mother of an infant ages 0-3 would have to pay more than half of her income for day care at a center.16
+In Oregon, Massachusetts and New York, a single mother of an infant ages 0-3 would have to pay more than half of her income for day care at a center.27

-Single mothers often spend over half of their income on housing expenses and a third on child care, leaving them with less money for educational expenses.
+Single mothers often spend over half of their income on housing expenses and a third on child care,29 leaving them with less money for educational expenses.

-Without generous financial aid, single mother students — a total of 1.5 million — have little or no means to contribute financially to their educational expenses.
+Without financial aid, single mother students — a total of about 2 million — have little or no means to contribute financially to their educational expenses.

-The majority of single mothers in the United States are separated, divorced or widowed; and they work more hours and yet have higher poverty rates than single mothers in other high-income countries.18
+The majority of single mothers in the United States are separated, divorced or widowed; and they work more hours and yet have higher poverty rates than single mothers in other high-income countries.36